Destination Crenshaw and the Rise of We-Built-this-Place-Making

-But the combination of his enthusiasm for transforming Crenshaw into a destination and his drive to find ways to lift the neighborhood up with him has helped him defy categorization.
-Between his flagship Marathon clothing “smart store” (located at the corner where he grew up hustling T-shirts and, famously, his $100 Crenshaw mixtape), thoughtful engagement with gang culture and structural oppression in his music and his work, and unwavering fidelity to the community, he encapsulates much of what Destination Crenshaw aims to showcase.
+But the combination of his enthusiasm for transforming Crenshaw into a destination and his drive to find ways to lift the neighborhood up with him have helped him defy categorization.
+Between his flagship Marathon clothing "smart store" (located at the corner where he grew up hustling T-shirts and, famously, his $100 Crenshaw mixtape), thoughtful engagement with gang culture and structural oppression in his music and his work, and unwavering fidelity to the community, he encapsulates much of what Destination Crenshaw aims to showcase.

 He is also uniquely positioned to speak to those most likely to feel alienated as things change around them.
 His participation validates their struggles and opens the door for their stories to be integrated into the larger history of the community in a way rarely seen in public projects.